 Final Thoughts On Product Roadmaps

 It is a Herculean task trying to balance these competing interests.
 This struggle is healthy, in that in compels the product team to focus on what’s important in the short-run while mapping it to the long-term vision.

 The product roadmap is not carved in stone.
-Pivots are necessary when circumstances change.
-When this happens, the weight attached to each of the three priorities will dictate the future course of action.
+Pivots are necessary as circumstances change.
+When required, the weight attached to each of the three priorities changes, altering the future course of action.